l-nakano/AnUndecidableProblem_WWDC21/README.md

 # Swift Student Challenge - WWDC 2021 #

 This Playground, called *An Undecidable Problem*, was submitted to *Swift Student Challenge*, which is part of Apple WWDC 2021.
-It intends to show, cimply and uncomplicated, the **P versus NP problem**, known as one of the Millenium Prize Problems.
+It intends to show, simply and uncomplicated, the **P versus NP problem**, known as one of the Millenium Prize Problems.

 ## Notes ##